 Contact an Experienced Home Improvement and Hardware Store Accident Attorney

 Home improvement store and hardware store negligence cases can be complex.
 If you were injured or lost a loved one due to a home improvement store or hardware store accident, you should contact a personal injury attorney immediately who can advise you of your legal rights.
 An experienced personal injury attorney who handles premises liability cases can also help you recover the compensation you deserve for your injuries, medical expenses, and time lost from work.

 The Popick Law Firm has thirty years of experience in obtaining compensation for victims of home improvement store negligence and hardware store accidents.
-Located in Flushing, Queens, The Popick Law Firm handles personal injury and premises liability cases in Queens, Brooklyn, Manhattan, the Bronx, as well as Nassau and Suffolk counties.
+Located in Fresh Meadows, NY, The Popick Law Firm handles personal injury and premises liability cases in Queens, Brooklyn, Manhattan, the Bronx, as well as Nassau and Suffolk counties.
 Contact the Popick Law Firm today for a consultation.